onevcat/APNGKit/README.md

 ## Installation

-This framework requires iOS 7.0 at least.
-If you want to use it as a dynamic framework (install from CocoaPods or Carthage, in other words), you need a deploy target of iOS 8.0 or above.
-Since it is written in Swift 2, you will need to use Xcode 7 or above to make it work.
+### Requirement

+iOS 7.0+ for using as submodule. iOS 8.0+ for using as dynamic framework (install from CocoaPods or Carthage, in other words)

+Swift 3 and Xcode 8 for version 0.3.0 or later.
+Swift 2 and Xcode 7 for version 0.2.2.

 Although it is written in Swift, the compatibility with Objective-C is also considered.

 ### CocoaPods